 Who Is at Risk for Valium Addiction?

-What people like about Valium is its sedative effects, which produces a state of enhanced relaxation they feel like they can’t achieve without the drug.
+Valium produces sedative effects, and some people misuse the drug in order to enhance these relaxing qualities.
 Other people initially get Valium from friends or family in an attempt to self-medicate mental health disorders or other problems.
 In some instances, Valium is combined with other substances like alcohol in an effort to experience a mellow or calming “high.”

 Effects of Valium